a-schneider-fmi/balloon-operator/README.md

 pip install pyside6
 pip install matplotlib
 pip install cartopy
-pip install reverse_geocode
+pip install gdal
 ```
-The package `srtm-python` is not available in pypi and has to be cloned from
+The packages `srtm-python` and `countries` are not available in pypi and have to
-github (don't forget to set the PYTHONPATH so that it is found).
+be cloned from github (don't forget to set the PYTHONPATH so that they are found).

 With the [Anaconda](https://www.anaconda.com/) Python distribution, packages
 are installed with `conda`, but some are not available in the standard channel.